eralston/SMSOverEmailExtensions/README.md

 3) Comes packaged with some additional extension methods on System.Net.Mail.MailMessage that are very handy

-4) The mapping of carriers to names and templates is encapsulated such that it's easier to use with ASP.Net MVC
+4) The mapping of carriers to names and templates is encapsulated such that it's easier to use with ASP.Net MVC Razor templates, such as listing all carrier options in a dropdown.

 Finally, it includes a small generator app that can creates code for the carrier-to-email mapping from a CSV file.
 It was created to simplify re-factoring the definition of the carrier mappings.
 This has a side-effect of making the data of the library easier to update and maintain.